hemerajs/hemera-rabbitmq/README.md

 This is a plugin to use [RabbitMQ](https://www.rabbitmq.com) with Hemera.

 RabbitMQ is a messaging broker - an intermediary for messaging.
 It gives your applications a common platform to send and receive messages, and your messages a safe place to live until received.
 It is complementary to the primary NATS transport system.

 The client use JSON to transfer data.

-### Support:
-- PUB/SUB

 ## Start RabbitMQ instance

 Start a rabbitmq instance via docker-compose

 ```
 docker-compose up
 ```